 Have all the alternatives been explored?

-Chiropractor Dr Bernard Preston tells how five years after a routine vasectomy an anaethetist confided that she nearly "lost" him during the general anaesthetic.
+Chiropractor Dr Bernard Preston tells in his book Stones in my clog how five years after a routine vasectomy a doctor confided that she nearly "lost" him during the general anaesthetic.
 Today, it's done under a local for this reason.

-This delightful book of chiropractic anecdotes takes the reader on a tour of chiropractic in a different culture... in Holland.
+This delightful book of chiropractic anecdotes takes the reader on a tour of chiropractic in a different culture... in the polders of Holland.
 Available currently only as an ebook @ $2.99

-As you can see from the cover and title, Stones in my Clog is a light book, written in fact in the James Herriott genre, yes serious issues are tackled.
+As you can see from the cover and title, Stones in my Clog is a light book, written in fact in the James Herriot genre, yet serious issues are tackled.

-Experience a different culture, walk with Preston as he makes his way through the polders, and minefields, of living and practising in a different culture.
+Experience a different culture, walk with Preston as he makes his way through the polders, and minefields, of living and practising amongst an ancient and very different people.

 On a personal note...

 Having nearly lost my own life whilst undergoing a routine medical procedure (vasectomy) aged 35, I have more than a passing interest in the subject.
 Add to that the sudden onset of dementia in numerous patients after surgery, and it's my passion to save as many patients from the knife as possible.
 Good surgeons, I believe, would agree: explore the alternatives first.